HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 #### protected void DisableABR(int playerIndex)
 Disables the ABR to prevent the player from changing tracks regardless of bandwidth.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected bool IsPlaying(int playerIndex)
+Check whether the certain player is playing.
+Returns True if the player is playing.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### public float[][] GetAudioData(int playerIndex, int sampleSizePerChannel)
+Get the audio PCM data of each channel in float array.
+The order of the channel is the same as the order of the stream's audio channel layout, e.g. C L R Ls Rs.
+The **playerIndex** is the index of the player in multistream properties, the **sampleSizePerChannel** is the requested data size of each audio channel.
+Please use this API when **unityAudio** is set to true.

+#### public void FillAudioData(int playerIndex, float[] audioData, int channelIndex)
+Fill the audio buffer with new audio PCM data.
+The **playerIndex** is the index of the player in multistream properties.
+The **audioData** is the audio buffer that will be filled with new audio data.
+The **channelIndex** is the index of the audio channel.
+The order of the channel index must be the same as the order of the stream's audio channel layout, e.g. C=0, L=1, R=2, Ls=3, Rs=4.
+Please use this API when **unityAudio** is set to true.

+#### public int GetAudioSessionId(int playerIndex)
+Provide the audio session identifier.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void InitCacheInstance(long maxCacheSize = 150 * 1024 * 1024L)
 Only in SDK v3.4.3.
 Initialize the Cache Instance in order to use all the cache API.
 It can be called before or after SetUpPlayer().
 In the case of overriding the Awake() function, InitCacheInstance must be called after calling base.Awake().
 The maxCacheSize indicates the maximum permitted size by the cache in bytes.
 150 MB will be set by default (150 * 1024 * 1024L bytes).